Grants to Go Back to School Online: Find Free Money for Your Education

 Private Grants and Scholarships

 Private grants and scholarships are another valuable source of funding for your online education.
 These grants are often awarded based on merit, financial need, or specific demographic criteria.
-Examples of private grants for non-traditional students include the American Association of University Women’s career development grant and the Imagine America Adult Skills Education Program.
+Examples include the American Association of University Women’s career development grant and the Imagine America Adult Skills Education Program for non-traditional students.

 There are also grants available for returning veterans to pursue online education, targeting those who have served in the military.
 By exploring various private grants and scholarships, you can increase your chances of securing the funding you need to achieve your educational goals.